lastcron/ckbtc-boilerplate/README.md

 * Routes , Controllers and Services are in separated files for each component
 * Public and Protected endpoints are treated in separate components
 * Controllers are built as promises
-* Debug Package has been implemented , define your own namespaces and check the commands in package.json
+* Debug Package has been implemented , define your own namespaces and check the commands in package.json.
+Run dev environmene with: npm run rundev
 * TypeScript is being used for writing code
 * Junit for Testing and command for test monitoring is in place
 * --PENDING Unit Tests for the existing endpoints are implemented
-* Express and Body-Parser libs installed and working
+* Express and Body-Parser libs installed and working.
+RawBody parser besides json has been implemented.
+Check line 101 in index.ts
 * git.ignore already configure to prevent node_modules and coverage to be uploaded
 * yarn package manager installed in dev dependencies
 * nodemon already installed in dev dependencies